MillennialInvestments/MyMI-Media/writable/MyMI-Media/Campaigns/Manage-Your-Budget/video-script.md

 **Scene 3:** Calendar view with alerts popping up.

 **Narrator:** "Stay on track with friendly reminders and celebrate every milestone."

 **Scene 4:** Call to action screen.

-**Narrator:** "Sign up for free today and join thousands planning for success!"
+**Narrator:** "Sign up for free today and join thousands planning for success!
+Start fresh with your budget in 2025 using MyMI Wallet's intuitive tools."